GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	local environment.
 In that case, an alternative SSH url could be specified to repository creation.

+	To enable replication to different Gerrit instance use `gerrit://` as protocol name fallowed by hostname of slave Gerrit server eg.

+	`gerrit://replica1.my.org/`

+	In this case replication will use Gerrit's SSH API to create/remove project and update repository HEAD referece.

+	NODE: In order to be replicate project deletion delete-project plugin must be installed on slave Gerrit.

+remote.NAME.replicateToGerritUser
+: An alternative way to provide user name used for replication to another Gerrit instance.
+Only applicable when [remote.NAME.adminUrl] starts with `gerrit://`

+remote.NAME.replicateToGerritPassword
+: An alternative way to provide user password used for replication to another Gerrit instance.
+Only applicatable when [remote.NAME.adminUrl] starts with `gerrit://`

 remote.NAME.receivepack
 :	Path of the `git-receive-pack` executable on the remote
 	system, if using the SSH transport.